 FND 203 | Constructing a Powerful Case for Support

-Be guided through the detailed process of drafting your organization's all-important “case statement,” the argument that forms the foundation for all of your donor communications and asks.
+A detailed guide to the process of drafting your organization's all-important “case statement,” the argument that forms the foundation for all of your donor communications and asks.

 Georgia Center for Nonprofits